hetu-script/hetu-script/docs/docs/en-US/binding/index.md

 ```

 ## Auto-Binding tools

+**This tool is outdated and not suitable for this version of Hetu, we may fix it some time in the future.**

 Thanks to [rockingdice](https://github.com/rockingdice) we now have an automated tool for auto-generate both Dart-side and Hetu-side binding declarations for any Dart classes.